Itá, Paraguay: Tourism

 The city is one of the most significant reductions Franciscan.
-The people of Itá retain this feature in their habits: development of handicrafts in manufacture of ceramics and baskets.

-Visit and tour of the market, tourism gastronomic seafood meal on the market only in the country for its flavor and characteristics.
+The people of Itá preserve this tradition through the production of handicrafts in manufacture of ceramics, dolls, and baskets.
+Visitors can tour the market, tourism gastronomic seafood meal on the market only in the country for its flavor and characteristics.

-In San Blas Craft Center located on Route I, in the city centre, is the permanent exhibition of pottery, ceramics Guaraní-Hispanic, pitchers, blankets and other excellent work.
+In the San Blas Craft Center, located on Route I in the city centre, is a permanent exhibition of pottery, Guaraní-Hispanic ceramics, pitchers, blankets and other work.

-Residents also engaged in the manufacture of beautiful cloth dolls.

-The lagoon Itá, "Acosta Ñú Martyrs " which has never dried, is a very peculiar place.
+The Itá lagoon, "Acosta Ñú Martyrs", has never dried.

-In the Cerro Arrúa'i cave is a mysterious and beautiful resorts on the Arroyo Paranambú.
+In the Cerro Arrúa'i cave is a resort on the Arroyo Paranambú.

-In addition, the Church of San Blas is a Franciscan church dating from 1698, considered historical relic.
+In addition, the Church of San Blas is a Franciscan church built in 1698.
+There are opportunities for adventure tourism such as hunting, fishing, safaris, and the path of Mariscal Lopez.

-You can make adventure tourism (Hunting, Fishing, safari photos, centered, the path of former Mariscal Lopez) in the company Arruai camps and stays in place.